 Admission Criteria This is a summary of our Admissions Policy.
 To obtain a copy of the full policy before applying for a place, please see our website or contact the school.
 As a Church of England school we provide an inclusive, caring and supportive environment where children of all faiths or none will learn and flourish.
-Our aim is that every child will fulfil his or her unique, God-given potential.
-We welcome applications from all members of the community and we ask parents to respect the Christian ethos of our school.
+We welcome applications from members of all faiths and non and we ask parents to support the Christian ethos of our school.
 Parents applying to Saint Gabriel's do so in the understanding that we offer an education based on Christian principles, so the governors hope that all students will attend collective worship and Religious Studies lessons.
-All parents applying for a place in Year 7 at Saint Gabriel's College must complete the Common Application Form (CAF) from the Local Authority where the child lives and name this school as one of the preferences.
+All Parents and carers applying for a place in Year 7 at Saint Gabriel's College must complete the Common Application Form (CAF) from the Local Authority where the child lives and name this school as one of the preferences.
 Applicants for a Church place or a specialist music place must also complete the Saint Gabriel's College Supplementary Information Form and return this to the school by the closing date.
-Saint Gabriel's College Church Places 30 places each year are offered to children who themselves or whose parent/carer is a regular worshipper in a Christian church.
+Saint Gabriel's College Trinity Academy

+Church Places 30 places each year are offered to children who themselves or whose parent/carer is a regular worshipper in a Christian church.
 To be considered for a Church place, the school's Supplementary Information Form must be completed and signed by your priest/minister.
 If there are more than 30 applicants who qualify for a Church place, places will be allocated according to the same criteria as for open places, with the additional criteria of children who themselves and/or whose parent/carer is a regular worshipper at a) St John the Divine Church, Kennington; b) an Anglican church; c) a Christian Church.
 Unsuccessful applicants for Church places will be considered for open places.